 Vegetable Fats

 The classic vegetable fat is cocoa butter which is found in chocolate.
-Other vegetable fats are used and also found in chocolate as well as other coatings.
-There are three main groups of vegetable fat of interest:
+The other vegetable fats that are used are also found in chocolate as well as other coatings.
+There are three main groups of vegetable fat of interest:-

-2. – Lauric cocoa butter substitutes – these are those fats containing lauric acid and derived from coconut and palm kernel.
+(2) coatings based on hydrogenated and/or fractionated lauric oils which are cocoa butter substitutes (CBS).
+These are those fats containing lauric acid and derived from coconut and palm kernel.
 These high lauric acid types are ideal for use with ice cream coatings.

 S.T.
 Beckett describes the confusion using various terms from ‘alternatives’, replacers, equivalents and substitutes.
 Cocoa butter alternatives are all vegetable fats that have been used to directly replace or partially replace cocoa butter itself.